AmbikaReddy414/basic-sql-online-store/README.md

-# SQL Portfolio Project – Online Store Database
+# SQL Project – Online Store Database

 This project contains a complete SQL practice workflow using an Online Store database.
 It includes database schema creation, sample data, and solutions to 35 SQL exercises.